Virginia Tech® home

 1. At-large senators are elected by all undergraduate students.

-3. University Chartered Student Organization (USCO) senators are appointed by their respective USCO.
+3. University Chartered Student Organization (UCSO) Senators are appointed by their respective UCSO.
+Corps of Cadets Senators are appointed by the Corps.

 Section 2: Eligibility